 • Ask her mom or best friend to help.
 Chances are, she has mentioned the type of diamond she’s dreamed about to those closest to her.

 • Ask her.
 More and more of our clients are working as couples to create the perfect piece of diamond jewelry.
 Unless she’s specifically said she wants to be totally surprised, this is a reliable and safe option.
-Thanks to Lyle Husar Design’s extensive website, it could take just a bit of Web surfing together.
+Thanks to Craig Husar’s extensive website, it could take just a bit of Web surfing together.
 Bookmark the styles she likes and we can help you finalize your purchase.
 Of course, if you are located near Brookfield, WI, you can also stop into our store.